-Naomi Kashiwagi is an award-winning artist, musician and creative producer based in Manchester.
+Naomi Kashiwagi is an award-winning artist, musician and creative producer based in Manchester, UK.
 Naomi has exhibited and performed across the UK and internationally.
 She produces visual art, sound works, music, installations and performances.
 Her work draws upon her dual heritage, an intrinsic fusion of two cultures, British and Japanese.

 (Above: An interview with Naomi Kashiwagi taken from a Kobra programme, Longing for Analogue.
 Kobra is the premiere arts and culture feature program on SVT (Swedish National TV) and is shown across Scandinavia.
 It was shown on SVT on 5th May 2013.
 Longing for Analogue also featured interviews with Chris Ware, Chris Burden, Malik Bendjelloul).

 Naomi’s practice playfully provokes the fringes of disciplines and genres, the intersections and impacts of visual art, music, performance and everyday life upon one another and the cyclical nature of obsolescence and technological innovation.